-Alan Mores graduated from Iowa State University in 1980 with a Bachelor’s with honors in Journalism and Mass Communication.
+Alan Mores graduated from Iowa State University in 1980 with a bachelor’s degree with honors in journalism and mass communication.
 While in college, he served as press intern for Gov. Robert Ray (R-IA) in 1977 and U.S. Rep. W. Hensen Moore (R-LA) in 1979.
 He was also member of the Iowa State Daily staff, Mortar Board and numerous campus organizations.

 He served as one of the first Cameras in the Courtroom media coordinators for Iowa’s Fourth Judicial District (1980), was one of the first newspaper industry representatives selected to Leadership Iowa (1988) and served as Iowa's state chair for the National Newspaper Assoc.
 (1995).

-Mores was elected the youngest president of both the Iowa Newspaper Foundation (1998) and Iowa Newspaper Assoc.
-(2002), was named an Iowa Master Editor-Publisher (2000), the U.S. Small Business Administration’s Iowa Journalist of the Year (2000), and the Iowa Newspaper Assoc.
-Distinguished Service Award winner (2009).
-That same year he was named a Chamberlin Fellow by Iowa State Greenlee School of Journalism.
+Mores was elected the youngest president of both the Iowa Newspaper Foundation (1998) and Iowa Newspaper Association (2002), was named an Iowa Master Editor-Publisher (2000), the U.S. Small Business Administration’s Iowa Journalist of the Year (2000), and the Iowa Newspaper Association Distinguished Service Award winner (2009).
+That same year he was named a Chamberlin Fellow by Iowa State Greenlee School of Journalism and Communication.

 He currently serves on the board Iowa Association of Business & Industry and is president of the Iowa Newspaper Association's Services Board.

-Mores continued his education with studies in economic development concepts through the University of Northern Iowa; community newspaper management at the American Press Institute, Reston, VA; and the Institute of Newspaper Technology, Univ. of Tennessee, Knoxville.
+Mores continued his education with studies in economic development concepts through the University of Northern Iowa; community newspaper management at the American Press Institute, Reston, Virginia; and the Institute of Newspaper Technology, University of Tennessee, Knoxville.